afwbkbc/glsmac/README.md

 If it freezes: 1) use debug build 2) run gdb --args ./bin/GLSMAC <smac_directory>, get to where it freezes, then press Ctrl+C, type "bt" and create issue with backtrace and steps to reproduce

 If it behaves incorrectly: create issue and specify: 1) steps to reproduce 2) expected behavior 3) actual behavior ; attach screenshots if needed

+### Copyright disclaimer

+GLSMAC does not include any copyrighted assets from original SMAC, it is designed to use assets of existing SMAC installation on user's computer.
+It will also work with any third-party assets, as long as they are in same format and in same directory structure as original SMAC.

+GLSMAC code is created from scratch and tries to imitate original SMAC logic while not actually containing any of it.